Keyboard shortcuts

 }

-Candidates are returned in priority order: block peers first, then neighborhood peers, then guardians.
+Candidates are returned in priority order: same-home relays first, then 1-hop and 2-hop neighborhood relays, then guardians.
 Reachability checks filter unreachable peers.
+Each candidate includes relay-relationship metadata indicating same-home, neighborhood-hop, or guardian routing.

 See Also